usyless/usyless.github.io/README.md

-# Usy's Online Frequency Response Tracer
+# usy's Online Frequency Response Tracer

 - All Processing is done on device and no analytics are performed.
 - #### Feel free to contribute or suggest changes